hwanggu-corgi/hwanggu-log/update.md

 3. 자기야, 나 잘 하고 올게♥♥ 사랑해♥♥♥♥

-4. Corgi working on creating Chat application♥♥ #58
+4. Corgi working on creating Chat application♥♥ #60
-    - Corgi working on backend of the chat application♥♥ #25
+    - Corgi working on backend of the chat application♥♥ #26
-        - Corgi fixing chat posts being created without userid♥♥ #15
+        - Corgi fixing chat posts being created without userid♥♥ #16
     - Corgi working on frontend of the chat application♥♥ #46
+        - Corgi working on adding APIs and logics to chat screen♥♥
-        - Corgi adding APIs and logics to login screen♥♥
+        - Corgi completed adding APIs and logics to login screen♥♥
         - Corgi completed adding APIs and logics to ignup screen♥♥
         - Corgi completed creating login and signup screen♥♥
     - Corgi completed design♥♥